ahmad307/Resvit/README.md

 # Resvit
-An Android application that offers instant online presence for small businesses.
+An online platform for users to easily make reservations online, and for businesses to instantly showcase their products.